JulSeb42/react-library/src/markdown/pagination.md

 ## Props

 ```
-icon: string, not required, previous or next
+icon: string, not required, previous, next or more
 number: number, not required
 className: string, not required
 disabled: not required